googlefonts/gf-docs/METADATA/README.md

 ### `axes`

-Repeated for each axis available in the GooglE fonts API for the given family.
+Repeated for each axis to be available in the Google Fonts API for the given family.

 Contains 3 required child values: